Big K.R.I.T.: 2011–2015: Live from the Underground and Cadillactica

 In early 2011, he was featured on the cover of XXL as part of their annual Top Freshmen of the year, along with the likes of other rappers including Meek Mill, Cyhi the Prynce, Lil Twist, Yelawolf, Fred the Godson, Mac Miller, YG, Lil B, Kendrick Lamar and Diggy Simmons.

-In March 2011, K.R.I.T. released his highly anticipated and entirely self-produced mixtape, Return of 4Eva, featuring guests David Banner, Joi, Big Sant, Chamillionaire, Raheem DeVaughn, Ludacris, and Bun B. The mixtape has been acclaimed by rap critics, with William Ketchum of HipHopDX calling it "emotive, conceptual music" and saying that K.R.I.T. had given fans a "free album" – the magazine's highest praise for a mixtape.
+In March 2011, Scott released his highly anticipated and entirely self-produced mixtape, Return of 4Eva, featuring guests David Banner, Joi, Big Sant, Chamillionaire, Raheem DeVaughn, Ludacris, and Bun B. The mixtape has been acclaimed by rap critics, with William Ketchum of HipHopDX calling it "emotive, conceptual music" and saying that Scott had given fans a "free album" – the magazine's highest praise for a mixtape.
 Meanwhile, Matthew Cole of Slant Magazine highlighted Return of 4Eva in his mixtape review column as "the best mixtape of the month," going on in a separate review to call it "the rap album to beat in 2011 ".
-Both critics praised K.R.I.T.'s production skills as much as his lyrics and flow, and both named K.R.I.T. as a likely successor to Southern rap legends UGK, Scarface, and Outkast.
+Both critics praised Scott's production skills as much as his lyrics and flow, and both named Scott as a likely successor to Southern rap legends UGK, Scarface, and Outkast.
 On April 20, 2011, Tom Breihan reviewed the mixtape for Pitchfork, giving an 8.2 out of 10 and awarding it the site's coveted "Best New Music" tag.

-On July 1, 2011, K.R.I.T. announced the title of his debut studio album to be, Live from the Underground.
+On July 1, 2011, Scott announced the title of his debut studio album, Live from the Underground.
 It was originally set to be released on September 27, 2011.
-From October 12, 2011, until November 24, 2011, K.R.I.T. co-headlined The Smoker's Club Tour 2011 with Curren$y and Method Man.
-K.R.I.T. released Live from the Underground June 5, 2012, to tremendous expectancy.
+From October 12, 2011, until November 24, 2011, Scott co-headlined The Smoker's Club Tour 2011 with Curren$y and Method Man.
+Scott released Live from the Underground June 5, 2012, to tremendous expectancy.
 It debuted at number one on the Hip Hop, R&B, and Rap Charts.
 He released his first single off the album titled, "I Got This" on May 7, 2012.
 He went on the "Live from the Underground" tour, which he headlined along with Slim Thug.
 In an interview on Bootleg Kev's radio show, on August 10, 2012, he confirmed that he and fellow Southern rapper Yelawolf were working on a collaborative album entitled Country Cousins.
 During the same interview, he was also asked about his favorite rappers, to which he responded, "Scarface.
 Man, I need these people in groups.
 Can I put the rest as a group?
 Outkast, UGK and 8Ball & MJG.
 That's what my iTunes consists of."
-K.R.I.T. along with singer Ashthon Jones collaborated with Lecrae for his single "Mayday" from Gravity.
+Scott along with singer Ashthon Jones collaborated with Lecrae for his single "Mayday" from Gravity.